Pressure Testing For HVAC Systems & Ductwork

 Resolving HVAC Leakage Issues

 It will be the responsibility of the ductwork contractor to rectify ductwork leakage if it exceeds allowable limits.
 Traditional methods for reducing ductwork leakage are to apply additional clamps, fixings and mastic to increase airtightness.
-This process is time consuming but can make a small improvement to the overall airtightness of a system, however many areas of the system may be difficult to reach above ceilings, behind walls and other building services.
+This process is time consuming but it can make a small improvement to the overall airtightness of a system, however many areas of the system may be difficult to reach above ceilings, behind walls and other building services.
 In cases where access is difficult or dramatic improvement to airtightness is required then a specialist solution is needed, click the link to find out more about our ductwork sealing solution Aeroseal.
 You can also learn more about this service in our pressure testing and Aeroseal case study.